alanng10/StandInfoTech/Docue/a.md

 Tidus View module list Frame is shown 1 instant only.

-The instant is execute only on Class Lang System execute instant main thread.
+The instant is execute only on JVM execute instant main thread.

 This is enough element to done any View Frame View in entire execute instant.